 Contact A Family Advocate With The Experience You Need

 We can and do fight these battles in court.
 Parental rights lawyer Bruce Clement is a veteran litigator with more than 30 years of court experience across the state of Washington.
 He is known for achieving positive results for his clients in interstate and international custody disputes.

-Contact Clement Law Center to arrange a free, initial consultation.
+Contact Clement Law Center to arrange a initial consultation.
 We have offices in Federal Way, Seattle and Bellevue, serving King and Pierce counties.
 Call us at 253-357-5395 to schedule your appointment, or email us.